gregswindle/eslint-plugin-swagger-tools/docs/rules/require-plural-paths.md

 ### Examples of **correct** code for this rule

-:satisfied: The `plural-paths` rule validates `swaggerApi.paths` with resources that use the plural case:
+:satisfied: The `require-plural-paths` rule validates `swaggerApi.paths` with resources that use the plural case:

 ```js